mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ### Will there be loss of functionality?{#functionality}

 There will be a change in the way you author message.
 There will be no loss of functionality.
+Be aware that after July 25 (Inline authoring feature release), limitations will apply to actions that can be performed on journeys using **Message** activities:

+* You will not be able to copy/paste any **Message** activity.
+However, you will be able to copy/paste the new channel action activities.
+* For these journeys, you will not be able to perform the following actions: test, publish, duplicate, create a new version, close or copy to another sandbox.
+These limitations will apply as long as **Messages** activities are present in those journeys.
+You can wait for the migration process to run and update **Messages** activities to channel action activities or you can remove those **Messages** manually.

 ### Will there be access to the environment during the migration process?